Can You Reverse Acid Reflux?

 What can you do when you’re experiencing acid reflux?

 Over-the-counter medications can sometimes be effective in alleviating acid reflux, but if you find yourself taking these medications frequently, you may need to see a doctor for treatment.
-This is also true if your efforts at self-care aren’t effective enough and your acid reflux is interfering with your sleep, work, or other activities.If you’re experiencing ongoing symptoms of acid reflux, make an appointment today
+This is also true if your efforts at self-care aren’t effective enough and your acid reflux is interfering with your sleep, work, or other activities.If you’re experiencing ongoing symptoms of acid reflux, contact us today